-Quotes are easy to remember because they are short, easy to digest, and generally focused on a single point.
-By keeping them in one place, you assist your mental faculties to drive them into your memory so that when you need them; you’ll remember them or at least be reminded of where they’re stored.
+Quotes are easy to remember because they are short, easy to digest, and generally focus on a single point.
+By keeping them in one place, you assist your mental faculties to drive them into your memory so that when you need them, you’ll remember them, or at least be reminded of where they’re stored.

-This is very important.
-Writing down your own thoughts about the lessons, topics, subjects you’re getting is crucial to having notes that are usable.
+This is very important when you’re learning how to organize notes.
+Writing down your own thoughts about the lessons, topics, and subjects you’re getting is crucial to having notes that are usable.

-Your own opinions and points recorded neatly increases your chance of learning and remembering things.
+Writing your opinions increases your chance of learning and remembering things.
 Don’t write whole sentences.
 Scribble short phrases, or you may draw shapes or simple sketches.

 For example, in notes on the history of music, you may draw a guitar.
-This can signify the time when guitar was invented, and other details about the musical instrument.
+This can signify the time when the guitar was invented and other details about the musical instrument.

 Your own insights that are written down make it easier for your brain to function way better when reviewing notes or when working on something wherein your notes are needed.

-This could look unnecessary but it’s not.
-In your notes, leave some spaces for future notes when you’ll go sit down and review them.
+This could look unnecessary, but it’s not.
+In your notes, leave some spaces for future notes that you may need to add later.

 The premise here is that when you review your notes, you’ll have more insights and opinions that are crucial to learning more about the topic of your notes.

 This space can also be utilized to add more notes that you missed adding during the event.
-These notes may be more important than the ones you already have, so this is the best reason why it’s necessary to leave some spaces for further or additional notes.
+These notes may be more important than the ones you already have, so it’s important to make room for them.

-If you draw, then used drawings all over your notes.
+If you draw, then use drawings all over your notes.
 Don’t mince your ideas.
 Just keep drawing things.

 Just make sure they are clear to you.
-This may facilitate note taking too because instead of words that are too numerous sometimes, you can just use simple drawings to mean two or three sentences; maybe even four or five.
+This may facilitate note taking, too, because instead of too many words, you can use simple drawings to stand in for two or three sentences, or even a whole paragraph.

-Capture and gather vocabularies you never encountered before.
+When you’re learning how to organize notes, capture and gather vocabulary words you have never encountered before.
 Look up their definitions and understand them.

 These new words will do two things:

 Pages of notes will sparkle with new words.
-You can highlight them or you can set them aside in one area.
-Check the note taking methods under tip number two.
-No matter what method you use, just make sure they are defined and they are set apart, underlined or highlighted.
+You can highlight them, or you can set them aside in one area.
+Check the note-taking methods under tip number two.
+No matter what method you use, just make sure they are defined and set apart, underlined, or highlighted.